renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 In an effort to close this gap, the Empire has been using the Ruby Plane as a kind of military laboratory, testing out new technologies and tactics against inferior enemies.

 One such technology is the use of gunpowder weapons.
-The Goblin Empire is one of two major powers in the known world to experiment with guns and cannons—the other one being the Commonwealth.
+The Goblin Empire is one of two major powers in the known world to experiment with guns and cannons — the other one being the Commonwealth.
-The Goblin Empire had hoped that these weapons would provide a powerful edge in their conquest of the Ruby Plane; while they have been a powerful advantage, they have not provided the edge that the Goblins hoped.
+The Goblin Empire had hoped that these weapons would provide a powerful edge in their conquest of the Ruby Plane; while they have indeed been a powerful advantage, they have not provided the edge that the Goblins hoped.
-Guns are powerful, but they are, in many ways, unnecessary: none of the races or cultures that they have conquered have made heavy use of heavy metal armours, so guns provide no great advantage over conventional bows and crossbows.
+Guns are powerful, but they are, in many ways, unnecessary: none of the races or cultures that they have conquered have made heavy use of heavy metal armors, so guns provide no great advantage over conventional bows and crossbows.
 Similarly, though cannons *have* proved to be devastating seige weapons, the designs available to the Goblin Empire are not portable or wieldy enough to be effectively deployed against infantry; this limits the advantage that they provide in open warfare.
 Cannons are also expensive, and impose a significant baggage train.

-Hobgremlins are a more gruesome example.
+Hobgremlins are a more gruesome innovation.
-Hobgremlins represent an attempt to close the gap in physical power between Goblins and other, larger races, without relying on (untrusted) slaves in battle.
+Hobgremlins represent an attempt to close the gap in physical power between Goblins and other, larger races, without relying on (sometimes unreliable) slaves in battle.
-Hobgremlins are alchemical creations, created by the magical, surgical and alchemical manipulation of Gremlins; the procedure is gruesome, and the results are horrifying.
+Hobgremlins are alchemical creations, created by the magical, surgical and chemical manipulation of Gremlins; the procedure is gruesome, and the results are horrifying.

-Hobgremlins are indeed much more physically imposing than Gremlins or Goblins; they are often as large as Gnolls, and stronger and tougher.
+Hobgremlins are indeed much more physically imposing than Gremlins or Goblins; they are often as large as Gnolls, and even stronger and tougher.
-They often also possess other advantages, like potent natural weapons, venoms, thick hides or acute senses.
+They often possess other advantages as well, like potent natural weapons, venoms, thick hides or acute senses.
-Horrifyingly, they are mentally *reduced* as much as they are physically enhanced; the experiment is only useful if it produces warriors that the Goblins can trust and control more than a typical slave, and so Hobgremlins are mentally crippled, and conditioned to be loyal to their Gremlin tenders and Goblin masters.
+Horrifyingly, they are often mentally *reduced* as much as they are physically enhanced; the procedure is only useful if it produces warriors that the Goblins can trust and control more than a typical slave, so Hobgremlins are often mentally crippled, and conditioned to be loyal to their Gremlin tenders and Goblin masters.
-This crippling can sometimes involve physically lancing parts of the brain, a procedure that leaves the Hobgremlin an invalid—if they survive at all.
+This crippling can sometimes involve physically lancing parts of the brain, a procedure that leaves the Hobgremlin an invalid — if they survive at all.
-The alchemical processes that create Hobgremlins can also be unstable; they may suffer deformity and illness—deadly allergies and strange addictions are common.
+The alchemical processes that create Hobgremlins can also be unstable; they may suffer deformity and illness — deadly allergies and strange addictions are common.

-Though the process has not been completely abandoned, it was never widespread, and its use has declined.
+Though the process has not been completely abandoned, its use has declined — and it was never widespread.
-One reason is that the results where unreliable; it can be frustratingly difficult to keep Hobgremlins healthy, and the damage to their minds limits their use on the battlefield.
+One reason is that the results are unreliable; it can be frustratingly difficult to keep Hobgremlins healthy, and the damage to their minds limits their use on the battlefield.
-Even more dangerous—though the Empire may never admit it—was the impact that it had on Gremlins int he Empire.
+Even more dangerous — though the Empire may never admit it — was the impact that it had on Gremlins in the Empire.
-Gremlins where horrified by the process, and deeply resented the degradation being visited upon themselves and their kin—so much so that at least one Gremlin doctor involved in the experiments defected to the Ruby Alliance.
+Gremlins where horrified by the process, and deeply resented the degradation being visited upon themselves and their kin — so much so that at least one Gremlin doctor involved in the experiments defected to the Ruby Alliance.
-The Empire feared that, if the experiments continued, they might face a Gremlin uprising—a terrifying prospect, as the Empire is dependant on Gremlin slave-handlers to function.
+The Empire feared that, if the experiments continued, they might face a Gremlin uprising — a terrifying prospect, as the Empire is dependant on Gremlin slave-handlers to function.

 Now, Hobgremlins are rarities, produced only by the most secure or most foolish Goblins.
 Even more rare are similar experiments on other races; these rarely end well for the Goblins involved because, while the specimens created are powerful, they are also much less "sympathetic" to their Goblin masters than Trusted Gremlin slaves.